 Angela Farley Wilson

 Angela (Farley) Wilson was named the head women's tennis coach at the University of Cincinnati on Sept.
 30, 2008.
-Wilson, a Cincinnati native, begins her sixth season at the helm of the Bearcats program in the 2013-14 season.
+Wilson, a Cincinnati native, begins her seventh season at the helm of the Bearcats program in the 2014-15season.

 In her first season at UC, the Bearcats rattled off win streaks of four and seven matches and two players earned BIG EAST Conference Player of the Week honors (Ksenia Slynko and Jennifer Rowen).
 Cincinnati finished the year with a 16-9 overall record, the first time since the 1999-00 season that a UC tennis team posted 15 or more wins in a season and only the fourth time in program history that a team earned 16 wins in a season.
 The Bearcats qualified for the BIG EAST Tournament as the No. 8 seed and advanced to the third round.